 Our connected world, where we can reach so many people online and through various apps, makes using proxri possible for many situations.
 You never know how your efforts might help people.
 But people may not know how to get in touch with you to thank you and/or reward you, because often, things aren’t really set up for that yet!
 Here’s a three-step guide for how to make it easy for people to proxri you.

-2. Provide Level Two Contact Info (If Needed) — If needed and/or after some level one connections (above), you could also provide more direct connections, such as an email, phone number, messaging info, etc. Standard cautions for the Internet apply here.
+2. Provide Level Two Contact Info (If Needed) — If needed and/or after some level one connections (above) with someone, you could also provide more direct connections, such as an email, phone number, messaging info, etc. Standard cautions regarding privacy and security on the Internet apply here.

 3. Don’t Forget Your ProxMonitor(s) — A ProxMonitor, whether for your life in general, and/or specifically for a situation or situations, helps people know more about your circumstances generally and/or related to specific situations.
 When they know more about your circumstances, their proxri can be more appropriate and customized.
 Also, they’ll likely know more about your needs (if you’ve shared your needs), which can really help with non-financial proxri, as they may know something or someone related to your needs!
 There is no single right way to create your ProxMonitor(s).
 Here’s an example of a general one, and look for others here as this practice grows.
 It’s recommended that your ProxMonitor(s) are findable via your social media or website, whether you link or point people towards your ProxMonitor(s), or provide the ProxMonitor(s) in the same place that people can proxri you.